karinayap/karinayap.github.io/adventure-journal.md

 ---
 layout: page
-title: Backpack With Me!
+title: My Adventure Journal
 sidebar_order: 3
 ---
 <div class="row">
-	<p> Backpacking is one of my favorite ways to explore the outdoors!
-I love being able to experience the solitutde of the backcountry, challenge myself with difficult hikes, and disconnect from the hustle and bustle of everyday life.
-My number one priority on the trail is to minimize impact so that we can continue to recreate responsibily and experience the wilderness.
-I try to review the trails that I have done with up-to-date information on trail conditions, weather, bugs, camping tips, and anything else I think is useful - catch me on <a href = "https://www.alltrails.com/members/karina-yap-1" target="_blank">AllTrails</a>!</p>
+	<p> One of my favorite things about living in the Bay Area is how accessible the outdoors is.
+I do a lot of backpacking, hiking, and other outdoor adventures in the summer.
+I love being able to experience the solitutde and beauty of the wilderness, recreate responsibly (leave no trace!), and disconnect from the hustle and bustle of everyday life.
+For hikes and backpacking trips, I try to review the trails that I have done with up-to-date information on trail conditions, weather, bugs, camping tips, and anything else I think is useful - catch me on <a href = "https://www.alltrails.com/members/karina-yap-1" target="_blank">AllTrails</a>!</p>
 </div>

 <!--Recent Posts-->
-<h2>My Adventure Journal</h2>
+<h2>My 2025 Adventures</h2>
-<p>I started this website as way to document my outdoor adventures.
+<p>I started this website as way to document and share my outdoor adventures.
 Check out my journal entries about my most recent trips!</p>

 <!-- Recent Blog Posts Grid -->
 <div class="photo-grid">
-  {% assign recent_posts = site.posts | where: "layout", "bktrip" | limit: 4 %}
+  {% assign recent_posts = site.posts | where: "layout", "outdoors" | limit: 4 %}
   {% if recent_posts.size > 0 %}
     {% for post in recent_posts %}
       <div class="photo-tile">